Bikilaketema/Bookstore/README.md

 6. Admin Panel:
    - Administrators have access to an admin panel for managing books on the website.
+   - Admins can add new users and remove the existing ones.
    - Admins can add new books to the catalog, including details like title, author, genre, description, and price.
    - Admins can remove books from the catalog if they are no longer available.